-Scripture Lesson

-(Mark 10:23-31)
+Scripture Lesson (Mark 10:23-31)

-wealth to enter the kingdom of God!"
+23Jesus looked around and said to his disciples, "How difficult it will be for those who have wealth to enter the kingdom of God!"
 24And the disciples were amazed at his words.
 But Jesus said to them again, "Children, how difficult it is to enter the kingdom of God!
 25It is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God."
 26And they were exceedingly astonished, and said to him, "Then who can be saved?"
 27Jesus looked at them and said, "With man it is impossible, but not with God.
 For all things are possible with God."
 28Peter began to say to him, "See, we have left everything and followed you."
 29Jesus said, "Truly, I say to you, there is no one who has left house or brothers or sisters or mother or father or children or lands, for my sake and for the gospel, 30who will not receive a hundredfold now in this time, houses and brothers and sisters and mothers and children and lands, with persecutions, and in the age to come eternal life.
 31But many who are first will be last, and the last first."